kcaliban/finDrGA/README.md

 [genetic algorithms](https://en.wikipedia.org/wiki/Genetic_algorithm)
 to find a peptide binder given a receptor.

-finDrGA is part of finDr, a toolset developed to find binders for reflect, the iGEM Team of Freiburg 2019.
+finDrGA is part of finDr, a toolset developed to find peptide binders for reflect, the iGEM Team of Freiburg 2019.

 ## Description